thenerdery/swift-style-guide/README.markdown

 * Do not add a newline character at the beginning of each file.

-* Never use two consecutive newline characters
+* Never use two consecutive newline characters.
+With the exception of 2 spaces above Swift MARK's.

 * Add a single newline character before and after Swift MARKs